 |Day 6||Walking Tour of Split||Split|

 |Day 7||Ferry from Split to Brač, Explore Brač||Brač Island|

 |Day 8||Guided Hike to Dragon's Cave, Relax on Zlatni Rat Beach||Brač Island|

 |Day 9||Ferry from Brač to Hvar, Hike the Lavender Road||Hvar|

 |Day 14||Depart Dubrovnik|

-After arriving at Zagreb's international airport, you'll pick up your rental car and head to your hotel in the center of the city (parking provided).
+Start your adventure from Zagreb, the capital of Croatia.
+Upon arrival at the airport, you'll be transferred to your hotel to settle in.
 The rest of the day is yours to spend as you like.
 The city center is easily walkable and the streets and parks are easy to navigate by foot.
 All the main attractions and restaurants are within walking distance.